angelomp2001/investment_returns_simulator/README.md

 6/12/2025: fill out data based on new dates from user, without repulling existing data. and test on yfinance. ✅

-6/13/2025: save yfinance_data to csv based on if it's case 0 - 4, or case 5.
+6/13/2025: save yfinance_data to csv based on if it's case 0 - 4, or case 5.  ✅

+6/14/2025: roll up the 2 functions into 1 function, because get_existing_dates is only being called once.  test all cases.